 We published Every Child, Every Chance: the Tackling Child Poverty Delivery Plan 2018-2022 on 29 March 2018.
 This plan sets out actions to be taken to progress towards the ambitious child poverty targets set for 2030.

-The first annual progress report, published in June 2019, outlines the steps taken since the plan was introduced, the new actions committed and the priorities for the next reporting year.
+The first annual progress report, published in June 2019, outlines the steps taken since the plan was introduced.

 Local Child Poverty Action Reports